WANdisco/wandisco-documentation-ldm/docs/configure-smtp.md

 ### Configure an SMTP server in the UI

-Configure an SMTP server in the UI by accessing the SMTP configuration tab and filling in the necessary fields:
+Configure an SMTP server in the UI by accessing the SMTP configuration tab and filling in the necessary fields.

 1. Click on the LiveData Migrator instance name (e.g. "localhost") on the dashboard to access the overview page.
 2. Under the configuration category on the left, select "SMTP Settings".
 3. Provide the necessary fields in the empty form.
 4. Click Save.

-#### Fields
+#### SMTP Server Configuration Fields

 * **SMTP Email Server (Required)**: The host domain or IP address of your SMTP server.
 * **SMTP Connection Security (Required)**: The type of security your SMTP server uses.
 Can be **TLS**, **SSL** or **None**.